Samuel Beall: Career

 Beall moved to what is now Green Bay, Wisconsin, in 1835, where he made a fortune in land speculation, and was admitted to the bar and practiced law.
 In the 1840s, he settled in Taycheedah.

 Between 1832 and 1856, Beall loaned the Stockbridge and Munsee Indians' delegations to Washington, D.C. some $3,000 for their expenses while they pursued claims against the federal government.
 He was promised one third of whatever they recovered, but when they won their case, he claimed and recovered only his actual expenditures.

 Beall was a delegate to both the first and second Wisconsin constitutional conventions from Marquette County, one of only six men to do so, as most members of the first convention declined to serve in the second.

 Beall was a Democrat and was lieutenant governor for Nelson Dewey's second term as governor, from 1850 until 1852.

+In December 1859, Beall was appointed by the Denver Town Company to lobby for Colorado's representation in Washington.

 During the American Civil War, he was commissioned as a lieutenant colonel of the 18th Wisconsin Infantry Regiment under Colonel James S. Alban.
 The 18th Wisconsin was organized in February 1862, proceeded to Tennessee in March, and was thrown into battle at Shiloh a day after its arrival.
 Beall was wounded in the battle and his leg was amputated below the knee.
 Colonel Alban was killed, along with the Regiment's third-in-command, Major Josiah W. Crane.
 After recovering, Beall was second-in-command of a prisoner of war camp in Elmira, New York, where the prisoners nicknamed him "old peg-leg" and accused him of a pattern of repeated cruelty and abuse.